Inflectra/spira-documentation/docs/Build-Server-Integration/GitHub-Actions.md

 - Enter the Payload URL (see below)
 - Set the content type to "application/json"
 - The secret field is not used by SpiraPlan can be left blank
-- For webhook triggers, the default options will work.
-If you wish to select individual events you must enable "Workflow runs"
+- For webhook triggers, **you cannot use the default setting**.
+Either select "Send me everything" or "Let me select individual events" and enable "Workflow runs"
 - Click "Add webhook"

 ![Add webhook page](img/github-actions-repo-webhook.png)